S87GMIL/e621Configurator/README.md

 Once installed, simply follow this [link](https://github.com/S87GMIL/e621Configurator/raw/main/e621Configurator.user.js) to install.

 ## Chromium Extension
-Download and unpack the [e621Configurator-BrowserExtension.zip](https://github.com/S87GMIL/e621Configurator/blob/main/e621Configurator-BrowserExtension.zip).<br>
+To install a chromium extension from a local file, you will first have to download and unpack the [e621Configurator-BrowserExtension.zip](https://github.com/S87GMIL/e621Configurator/blob/main/e621Configurator-BrowserExtension.zip) somewhere on your PC.<br>
-To install a chromium extension from a local file, you will have to visit the [extension page](chrome://extensions/) and activate the "Developmer mode", this switch is usually located in the top right corner of the extension page.<br>
+After unpacking, you will have to visit the extensions page by entering "chrome://extensions/" in the search bar (Chromium browsers will redirect you to their own extensions page) and activate the "Developmer mode", this switch is usually located in the top right corner of the extension page.<br>
 After enabling the developer mode, you should see a button called "Load unpacked", once pressed you can select the unpacked "e621Configurator-BrowserExtension" folder and press "select folder".<br>
 This should automatically add the local extension to your browser.<br>